tai-studio/capsense/README.md

 # Capacitive sensing with Cypress PSoC-4
 *2015/2016 Jeff Snyder, Till Bovermann*

-This document explains how to use a [Cypress PSoC 4 CY8CKIT-049 Prototyping Kit](http://www.cypress.com/?rid=92146) as a capacitive sensing element that forwards the measured data via a serial connection.
-The board I use is build around a [PSoC 4 chip](http://www.cypress.com/psoc4/), which is a cheap and powerful programmable microcontroller with integrated re-programmable analogue cirquitry.
+This is a notepad on what is needed to use a [Cypress PSoC 4 CY8CKIT-049 Prototyping Kit](http://www.cypress.com/?rid=92146) as a capacitive sensing element that forwards the measured data via a serial connection.
+The board used is build around a [PSoC 4 chip](http://www.cypress.com/psoc4/), which is a cheap and powerful programmable microcontroller with integrated re-programmable analogue cirquitry, developed especially for capacitive sensing demands.

 Unfortunately, the whole process requires a windows computer but once it is set up, it is fairly easy to use.
-You may also install the whole software in a virtual machine on linux or OSX.
+You may also install the whole software in a virtual machine on Linux or OSX.
 Wine is unfortunately not supported.

 ## Materials